dpuelz/MachineLearning_MSBA-WP/discussions/week2.md

 - Why is it failing to convey this message?
 What errors are made?
 - What is your proposed solution for fixing this bad figure?

 To summarize, your post on the discussion board should focus on six figures, and for each of these six, please answer the above questions.
+Additionally, please give an example (screenshot, link, and/or verbal description) of a poorly designed data visualization.
+For your own example, also include answers to the three questions above.